pendragon-andyh/WebAudio-PulseOscillator/README.md

 ### Creating offset node
 Adding constant signal of amplitude `x` will offset any wave by this value.

-There are 2 ways of creating a constant offset value using the Web Audio API:
+There are 3 ways of creating a constant offset value using the Web Audio API:
 * create an `AudioBufferSource` where the `AudioBuffer` only contains the value that we want
 * create another `WaveShaper` node that shapes all of its input values to the desired constant value
+* create an `ConstantSourceNode`

 In this case, it is more convenient to use the `WaveShaper` node:
 ```javascript